 Proof of Funds

-U.S. consulates closely examine the source of investment funds, especially if gifted or from family businesses.
-Applicants must provide detailed documentation proving the legitimacy of their funds—whether from personal savings, business earnings, or financial gifts.
+U.S. consulates closely examine the source of investment funds, specifically if gifted or from family businesses.
+Applicants must provide detailed documentation proving the legitimacy of their funds, whether from personal savings, business earnings, or financial gifts.

 The goal is to confirm that investment funds are lawfully obtained and not from undisclosed loans or questionable transactions.
 Many Pakistani investors consult financial advisors to ensure their documentation meets consular standards.